Jugalcody/Hisaab_Calculator_Android_App/README.md

 # Hisaab_Calculator_Android_App

-### This app is very much useful to those who stores their daily investment(how much spend on what item,etc) record and check often.
+### This app is very much useful to those who stores their daily investment ( i.e how much money spent on what item) record and check often.

 ## What's new
             1. Store Total available balance